-In the simplest terms – a trustable website is one which is secure from hackers, malware, and virus; whose content is reliable; and whose owner isn’t blacklisted because of spamming or scamming.
+In the simplest terms – a trustable website is one that is secure from hackers, malware, and virus; whose content is reliable; and whose owner isn’t blacklisted because of spamming or scamming.

 Search engine trusts websites with HTTPS certificate more than those who don’t have this certificate.
 HTTPS means that the data shared with the website remains with the website, and no one else has access to it.

 Other than this, it also makes sure that the website is not infected with malware, adware, and other viruses which will affect the user in any way.